COMPETITION RULES

 NOMINATIONS AND SUBSTITUTIONS

 5.1 Each club will provide a list of nominated players with their ratings for each team that they enter in the League.
 A player may only be nominated by a club for one team at any time; however a player may be nominated by two different clubs for teams that play in different divisions.
 If a team plays a match before nominating any players, the team will be deemed to have nominated the four players who took part in the match.
-All nominated players must have ECF Membership by the end of October.
+Nominated players must have ECF membership by the end of October and they must continue their membership throughout the season.

 (a) A person may play an unlimited number of games for one team in his club; this will be known as his main team.